 MD Camp, sponsored by The Ohio State University Area Health Education Center, is an intensive, three-week summer day camp providing participants an experience in the rigors of medical school.
 MD Camp students will have the opportunity to shadow clinicians and researchers at The Ohio State University Wexner Medical Center and at Nationwide Children’s Hospital.
 By the end of MD Camp, students will have a greater grasp of what a career in medicine is like and how to go about becoming a successful physician.

-MD Camp, sponsored by the Area Health Education Center is an intensive, three-week summer day camp for 2019 providing participants an experience in the rigors of medical school.
+MD Camp, sponsored by the Area Health Education Center is an intensive, three-week summer day camp providing participants an experience in the rigors of medical school.
 It is open to rising Sophomores, Juniors, and Seniors who are interested in pursuing careers in the health professions, including biomedical research.
 We typically accept students who are considered traditionally underrepresented in medicine, and traditionally underserved which can include women and individuals from socio-economic and/or educationally disadvantaged backgrounds.

 Ultimately, MD Camp aims at increasing the number of physicians who are underrepresented in medicine and who elect to practice in underserved areas.
 Toward this end, the camp strives to inspire students to pursue a career in medicine by challenging them intellectually, facilitating their academic and social development, and increasing their awareness of the special needs of underserved populations.

 - Lecture Component: Medical school faculty will give lectures covering a diverse range of topics and pathologies, from head-and-neck anatomy to the physiological changes that lead to heart attack.
 Students will also hear lectures about issues that face the medical community every day, including ethics, and the health disparities in underserved populations in the United States.